gwastro/pycbc/docs/workflow/segments.rst

 There are three important segments options that we need to provide:

 * `segments-science`: This decides what times will be analysed to produce triggers.
-All times in this might be used to compute PSDs used in the final results.
-In previous runs this is normally the science flag with CAT_1 vetoes subtracted from it.
+All times in this might be used to compute PSDs used in the results.
+Normally all times flagged as ready for science analysis, minus times vetoed at CAT_1.
-* `segments-vetoes`: This decides what times will be vetoed when producing final significance.
+* `segments-vetoes`: This decides what times will be vetoed when producing final candidate event lists.
 These times *are* analysed but are discarded after combining single-detector triggers together.
-In previous runs this is CAT_2 vetoes and hardware injections.
+Normally the time discarded comprises times vetoed at CAT_2 and times of hardware injections.
 * `segments-veto-definer-url`: As previously, this is the location of the veto definer.

 Note that this obeys the usual workflow tagging rules.
 If you supply `segments-science` in `workflow-segments` it will be valid for all ifos.
-Or, if you want to supply different values for different ifos (e.g. because the Virgo SCIENCE flag is named differently to L1 and H1) you can use `workflow-segments-ifos`.
+Or, if you want to supply different values for different ifos (e.g. because the Virgo SCIENCE flag is named differently to L1 and H1) you can use `workflow-segments-${ifoname}` (where `${ifoname}` is replaced with the ifo name and this should then be given for all active ifos).

 The `segments-science` and `segments-vetoes` are provided as a *comma-separated* list of flags.
-We will document what these are below.
+Documented below.

 ^^^^^^^^^^^^^^^^^^^^^
 Flag syntax